crosspath/dissertation-pm-software/README.md

-# Dissertation about development of project management software
+# Dissertation about development of project management information system (PMIS)

-The dissertation is about structure and functionality of software for managing software projects.
-Mix: software project management software.
+The dissertation is about structure and functionality of information system for managing software projects.
+Mix: software project management information system.

 Author: Evgeny Nochevnov.